 Take Measurements

-- Measure the pitch which is the internal length between the links.
-This measurement is important!
-A chain that varies 0.3mm per link can be the difference between it working well and not working at all.
-Measure several links that are not right next to each other and take the average.
+- Measure the pitch, which is the internal length between the links.
+This measurement is essential!
+A chain that varies by 0.3mm per link can differentiate between working well and not working at all.
+Measure several links not right next to each other and take the average.

-- Measure the width which is the area across the shorter side from the outside edges avoiding the weld.
+- Measure the width, the area across the shorter side from the outside edges, avoiding the weld.

-- Measure the diameter of the wire size which is the size of the actual link.
+- Measure the diameter of the wire, which is the size of the actual link.
 Select a few at random and not next to each other.
-Measure away from the weld, the weld zone can be both bigger and smaller than the wire size depending on the machine the made the link.
+Measure away from the weld.
+Depending on the machine that made the link, the weld zone can be bigger or smaller than the wire size.

-- Measure eight links at once to compare with eight links of the new chain.
+- Measure eight links at once to compare with eight new chain links.

 Get More Information

-- Note the numbers located on your windlass and call the manufacturer to get what is called a DIN number.
+- Note the numbers on your windlass and call the manufacturer to get a DIN number.
 That number will help the chandlery, or boat store, located

 - Test using sample chain – take a sample piece of chain from the boat store and run it through your gypsy to see if it does, indeed, fit.
 Alternatively, you can take your gypsy into the chandlery and see if the chain fits.

-- Locate a dock, marina or boat store on the water that will allow you to run your old chain off and put the new chain on.
-Make sure to ask the company selling the chain if they’ll also remove the old chain for you.
+- Locate a dock, marina, or boat store on the water that will allow you to run your old chain off and put the new chain on.
+Ask the company selling the chain if they’ll also remove the old chain for you.

 - Get the boat in place to make the chain swap.